karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/insertUserGroups.md

-UserGroupApi::insertUserGroups — Inserts the given userGroup rows in the database.
+UserGroupApi::insertUserGroups — Inserts the given user group rows in the database.